 Or take the Merseyrail trains to the waterfront - see below.

-The main concourse isn’t the only part of Lime Steeet station used by trains, as the local Merseyrail trains on its Green Line (Wirral Line) call at platforms that are underground.
+The main concourse isn’t the only part of Lime Street station used by trains, as the local Merseyrail trains on its Green Line (Wirral Line) call at a platform that is underground - There is only one MerseyRail platform at Lime Street, because the Green Line trains follow a one-way loop around the city centre.

-All trains from these below ground level platforms call at James Street station, which is adjacent to the Liverpool Waterfront.
+All trains from this below ground level platform call at James Street station, which is adjacent to the Liverpool Waterfront.

 So if you’re heading to this part of the city, taking the train to James Street is an alternative to a 15 – 20 min walk.